Use Resource Principal to Access Oracle Cloud Infrastructure Resources

 SELECT grantee, table_name, grantor FROM ALL_TAB_PRIVS

-WHERE grantee = 'ADB_USER' AND
+WHERE grantee = 'ADB_USER'

-table_name = 'OCI$RESOURCE_PRINCIPAL' AND
+AND table_name = 'OCI$RESOURCE_PRINCIPAL'

-owner = 'ADMIN';
+AND table_schema = 'ADMIN';

 GRANTEE TABLE_NAME GRANTOR